Floods hit several states in Malaysia; thousands evacuated

 The worst also seemed to be over in Terengganu, with 6,028 victims allowed to return home after enduring floods since Nov 29.

-Things were also looking up in Sabah, with 448 flood victims from several villages in Beaufort and Membakut allowed to return home on Saturday after the flood waters fully receded.
+Things were also looking up in Sabah, with 448 flood victims from several villages in Beaufort and Membakut allowed to return home last Saturday after the flood waters fully receded.